vighneshsawant112004-debug/predicting-loan-eligibility-ml/README.md

 ### ✅ Final Choice
 Based on performance metrics (R², RMSE) and generalization to new profiles, **Ridge Regression** was selected as the final model.
 It offered a good balance between bias and variance while maintaining interpretability.

-### 📌 Final Note on Prediction Validity

-While the predicted loan amount of **₹2,72,121.31** exceeds the maximum loan amount in the original dataset (**₹40,000**), it remains reasonable in real-world scenarios — especially for high-income applicants (e.g., ₹80,000 annual income).
-The dataset used is a **Kaggle practice dataset**, designed for learning and experimentation, not bound by strict real-world lending limits.

-This extrapolation reflects the model’s ability to generalize beyond the training data and simulate realistic outcomes for new profiles.
-In actual financial settings, such loan amounts are common for well-qualified applicants, making the prediction both technically sound and contextually valid.